maddisondesigns/customizer-custom-controls/readme.md

 ### Simple Notice ###

 The Simple Notice Control allows you to display a block of text such as instructional information.
-There's no settings saved for this control, it's purely for block of content.
+There's no settings saved for this control, it's purely for displaying a block of content.

-The text content can incl. basic html tags such as `a`, `br`, `em`, `strong` and `i`.
+The text content can include basic html tags such as `a`, `br`, `em`, `strong` and `i`.

 ![Simple Notice](https://maddisondesigns.com/wp-content/uploads/2017/04/SimpleNotice.png "Simple Notice")